パスワードの安全性を高める

 built-in password manager, the type that comes with your internet browser, is like a piece of buttery toast in the morning — quick, convenient, but not the most exciting option ever.

-Sure, password managers beef up your internet security, but they are just OK.
+Sure, browser password managers beef up your internet security, but they are just OK.
 Not bad, not good, just somewhere in-between.
 You're about to learn why.
 Plus, discover how to disable your browser's current built-in password manager.

-Contents
+Table of Contents

 Why Are In-Built Password Managers Just OK?